liyang-sicnu/IPI/README.md

 ### Special Acknowledgment

-We extend our deepest and most sincere gratitude, together with our highest respect, to Professor Zheng Chen and his team at Xi'an Jiaotong-Liverpool University.
+We extend our deepest and most sincere gratitude, together with our highest respect, to Professor Zheng Chen's team and Mr. Zhaofeng Yuan at Xi'an Jiaotong-Liverpool University.
 We are profoundly grateful for their published methodological paper on IPI.
 Their research has provided essential academic inspiration and a valuable foundation for our understanding and visualization of the IPI method.
 We once again offer our heartfelt thanks to Professor Chen and every member of his team.

 ### Repository Contents